1jour1vin

 Wine rated (2021 guide) 92/100

-Owned by the Axa group, Petit-Village, which has seen a succession of different teams, has not always lived up to the expectations of its well-situated terroir.
-Recent vintages, however, show a positive evolution, with wines that are more elegant, looser and less "Medoc" in style.
-It seems to us, however, that the cru can still aim higher, under the leadership of Diana Berrouet-Garcia, who took up her post as technical director in 2015.
+Owned by the Axa Group, Petit-Village—which has seen a succession of different management teams—has not always lived up to the potential of its superbly situated terroir.
+Recent vintages, however, show a positive trend, with wines that are more elegant, more refined, and less “Medoc-style” in character.
+We believe, however, that the estate can still aim higher under the leadership of Diana Berrouet-Garcia, who took over as technical director in 2015.

 James Suckling